jdmetz6/Database-Web-App/README.md

-//To connect to the database, change credentials to fit your environment.
-These variables are located in functions.php//
+////To connect to the database, change credentials to fit your environment.
+Variables are located in functions.php////

 $db_host_name = "localhost";